harness/developer-hub/docs/platform/3_Authentication/6-provision-users-with-okta-scim.md

 :::note
-Only the five fields listed at the top of this section will be synced to Harness users.
-You can update values in other fields, but those values will be saved for this user only in Okta.
-They won't be reflected in Harness.
+Only the five fields listed at the top of this section are synced to Harness users.
+You can update values in other fields, but those values are saved for this user in Okta only and are not updated in Harness.

 Enable the feature flag UPDATE_EMAILS_VIA_SCIM to reflect changes to the email address in the SCIM provider.